 - Provide liquids with secondary containment, such as a "spill pallet" or a flammable storage cabinet, if a leak or spill could reach the outside environment or a storm drain.

 - Report any illicit dumping or discharges immediately to the Department of Public Safety (x2911).

-- Contact the Director of Environmental, Safety & Health (x2924) with any suggestions for improving TWU's management of storm water!
+- Contact the Risk Management (x2924) with any suggestions for improving TWU's management of storm water!